I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

 “Translation revision” is the catch-all term I use to cover both of my translation-improvement workflows.
 Each revision type requires a distinct effort and is geared to different scenarios.
 There is no industry consensus on the specific meanings for these revision-related terms.
 Therefore, I’ve provided the following definitions and descriptions to clarify how I use these words in the context of my service.

-I use the term “translation editing” to describe a careful bilingual review of the target text against the source.
-By checking both texts sentence by sentence, I can find and correct everything I would have fixed in the proofreading process, and also identify mistranslations, omissions, and mistaken additions as well.
-It takes a lot longer to compare the source to the target on a bilingual edit than it does to perform monolingual proofreading.
+I use the term “translation editing” to describe a careful bilingual review of the target against the source.
+By checking both texts sentence by sentence, I can find and correct everything I would have fixed in the proofreading process, and also identify mistranslations, omissions, and mistaken additions.
+However, it takes a lot longer to compare the source to the target on a bilingual edit than it does to perform monolingual proofreading.
 Therefore, translation editing costs more, both in terms of the higher fixed-rate charge, as well as the higher edit distance-based variable charge that reflects the extent of edits made.

 Translation revision approaches

-To ensure my delivery conforms to your needs and expectations, I will ask you to tell me before I start which of the following approaches to follow in my work.
+To ensure my delivery conforms to your needs and expectations, I will ask you to tell me up front which of the following approaches you want me to follow in my work.

 Detailed descriptions of the approaches

-- Light Edit – I will get the translation to a minimum acceptable level.
+- Light Edit – I will get the translation to a minimum acceptable level for you.
 You should expect the translation to be free of objective errors, and I can certify the translation as accurate.
 However, with a Light Edit, I won’t try to improve the style of the target text, and the translation may still read badly.

 - Essential Edit – This workflow is for clients who don’t care about typos and grammatical errors, as long as the translation makes sense and is correct.
-This approach is particularly relevant when a client wants to perform due-diligence on other Korean translation resources they are using or have used, or when getting a Korean translation certified for accuracy.
+This approach is particularly relevant when a client wants to perform due-diligence on other Korean translation resources they are using or have used, or when getting a Korean translation certified for accuracy, but not necessarily for wide distribution.

 Important conditions and caveats